The term rigorous honesty is used a lot in Alcoholics Anonymous, and in the 12-step recovery world generally.

 Whatever form denial takes, it is worth remembering that any denial is a form of protection.

 It can sometimes be quite delusional, but for a significant number of alcoholics, denial is about protecting their need to drink.
 This may seem ludicrous in light of the havoc that alcohol is causing them but is normally part of the alcoholic mindset.

 It is probably fair to say that most alcoholics believe that alcohol is the solution to the problems rather than the problem itself, even if they are not consciously aware of this belief.

 As such, the worse their life gets, both internally and externally, the more they turn to alcohol as being the thing that is holding them together.

-Denial of the reality of the life is often their way of protecting alcohol, which they believe they need to do at any cost.
+Denial of the reality of their life is often their way of protecting alcohol, which they believe they need to do at any cost.